Fox-ML-infrastructure/Fox-v1-infra/TRAINING/EXPERIMENTS/phase1_feature_engineering/README.md

 2. Creating 10 latent features using VAE
 3. Creating 1 regime feature using GMM

-This dramatically reduces overfitting and speeds up training in Phases 2-3.
+Reduces overfitting and speeds up training in Phases 2-3.

----

 ## Quick Start